jnozzi/cocoadev.com/SiteContent/General/ReferenceLibrary.markdown

-The Apple Developer Connection has launched [[ReferenceLibrary]], it is the complete documentation on the tools, and the OS.
+The Apple Developer Connection has launched General/ReferenceLibrary, it is the complete documentation on the tools, and the OS.

 http://developer.apple.com/referencelibrary/